General Principles of Secondary Active Transporter Function: Transporters as gated pores

 In ion channels, a change in membrane potential or binding of a signaling molecule opens the gate and ions spontaneously flow through the open pore down their electrochemical gradient \citep{Hille01}, as shown for a pore with $N=1$ gate in Figure~\ref{fig:gatestates}.\footnote{Describing a channel with a single gate is an oversimplified picture because many ion channels contain an activation gate and a separate inactivation gate, which switches the channel into a relatively long lasting inactive state \citep{Hille01}.
 These gates are typically coupled to some degree, e.g., the inactivation gate might only close when the activation gate has closed but the coupling is presumably different from the coupling between gates that enables energy transduction in transporters.} In the ``transporters as gated pores'' picture, the coordinated movement of two (or more) gates creates the conformations of the alternating access model (Section \ref{sec:alternatingaccess}).
 The outward facing open state is formed when the outer gate opens while the inner gate remains closed.
 Conversely, the inward facing state consists of the outer gate closed, while the inner one is open, as shown for a transporter with $N=2$ gates in Figure~\ref{fig:gatestates}.
 Simultaneous opening of both gates must be avoided---a ``leak'' state (see Figure~\ref{fig:gatestates})---to prevent leakage of the driving ion and dissipation of the ionic gradient.
 The coordination of the gates is termed ``coupling''.
 Furthermore, conformational changes (i.e., changes in the gates) must also be coupled to the binding/dissociation of driving ion(s) and substrate(s), a point that will be revisited below and explicitly included in Section~\ref{sec:unified}.
 For simplicity, we will focus on the different conformational states of the protein while keeping in mind that the presence of ions and/or substrates will likely change the structure to some degree.

-It has been observed experimentally that under certain conditions transporters can also function as channels \citep{DeFelice:2007dz}, a view that fits naturally in the picture of a transporter whose gates are not fully coordinated so that leak states may occur (see Figure~\ref{fig:gatestates}) although many questions remain in this somewhat under-explored area.
+It has been observed experimentally that under certain conditions transporters can also function as channels \citep{DeFelice:2007dz}, a view that fits naturally in the picture of a transporter whose gates are not fully coordinated so that leak states may occur (see Figure~\ref{fig:gatestates}).
 Channel-like behavior is characterized by spontaneous energetically downhill diffusion of ions (or substrates) in a non-stoichiometric and burst-like fashion, which differs from the leak cycles that can occur in the standard cycle due to loose coupling \citep{Henderson:2019aa} in that the latter still only move individual particles.
-Even for the channel-like behavior of transporters, it is not necessarily clear that the canonical transport pathway is used.
-It is possible that alternative pathways through the protein are responsible \citep{Vandenberg:2008oq}.
+For the aspartate transporter Glt\textsubscript{Ph}, a cryo-electron microscopy structure in combination with MD simulations showed that the long-sought chloride channel conductance pathway \citep{Vandenberg:2008oq} is formed in an intermediate step between the outward facing and the inward facing conformation \citep{Chen:2021ab}.

 Nevertheless, the ``transporters as gated pores'' picture is more than just a convenient cartoon model because as we will discuss below, the gates generally represent a molecular reality, i.e., secondary transporters contain distinguishable parts that function as gates.
 Therefore, conformational states that are predicted from the gated pore model generally correspond to conformations with distinct structural arrangements of the corresponding gates.